aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 Secondly, define helper functions to calculate segmentation performance and read in segmentation mask for each training image.

-**Note**: it's tempting to define one-line python `lambda` functions to pass to fastai, however, this will introduce issue for serialization when we want to export a FastAI model.
+**Note**: it's tempting to define one-line python `lambda` functions to pass to fastai, however, this will introduce issue on serialization when we want to export a FastAI model.
 Therefore we avoid using anonymous python functions during FastAI modeling steps.

 ```python
 def acc_camvid(inp, targ, void_code=0):